Productive Activities Neuroscience: Brain-Based Strategies to Optimize Your Day

 Rest is not unproductive time.
 It is the period during which your brain consolidates new information, transfers short-term learning into long-term memory, and clears metabolic waste products through the glymphatic system.
 Sleep research by Xie and colleagues, published in Science in 2013, demonstrated that the brain’s waste clearance system is most active during rest states.

 Beyond sleep, deliberate daytime rest — even a 10 to 20 minute eyes-closed pause — activates the default mode network and allows memory consolidation that does not occur during active task engagement.
-Strategic rest is an investment in the quality of your next work block, not a concession to fatigue.
+Strategic rest is an investment in the quality of your next productive work block, not a concession to fatigue.

 8. Schedule a Skill-Building Block for Neuroplastic Growth